You can’t have a productive,long-lived landscape without mulch.

 WHY MULCH?
-Stones aside, the right mulch in the right place can be a real blessing.
+The right mulch in the right place can be a real blessing.
 It conserves moisture, keeps down weeds, keeps the soil cool and makes your yard more attractive, among other benefits.
 Mulch simplifies mowing and it keeps string trimmers and lawn mowers away from unprotected tree trunks.
 Mulch can be the visual “glue” that knits a landscape together.

 WHICH MULCH?
 Pine straw and pine bark are easy to use but there are other options.
 Ground wood chips make a good mulch, as can shredded leaves, in moderation.
 I use sections of newspaper, three pages thick, to mulch under my tomatoes to prevent early blight on the leaves.